 He believed that early morning sunlight passing through dew-drops on flower petals transferred the healing power of the flower onto the water, so he would collect the dew drops from the plants and preserve the dew with an equal amount of brandy to produce a mother tincture which would be further diluted before use.

 Later, he found that the amount of dew he could collect was not sufficient, so he would suspend flowers in spring water and allow the sun's rays to pass through them.

 After many years of medical practice and researching wild flowers from nature, he created simple, natural and effective treatment for all emotional and mental human states.
 He developed 38 remedies, together with Rescue Remedy that covered all aspects of human nature and thus all the negative states of mind.
 Bach's remedies focus on treatment of the patient's personality, which he believed to be the ultimate root cause of disease.

 Bach died in his sleep on 27 November 1936 in Wallingford, Berkshire, at the age of 50, content that his mission was complete.
-He had left behind him a system of medicine that is now used all over the world.
+He had left behind him a unique system of medicine that is now used among the people all over the world.

 Mount Vernon is the the name of the 19th Century cottage where Dr.Edward Bach, lived and worked during the last years of his life.